 Germany is to be free for a period of 4 years from both, payments in cash and in kind.
 During the four years then following Germany is to pay.
+2 milliard gold marks annually;

-2 milliard gold marks annually; during, the 21⁄2 years then following,- and from then onwards Germany is to make constant payments of at least 21⁄2 milliards, possibly 31⁄2 milliards, of gold marks.
+during, the 21⁄2 years then following,- 21⁄2 milliard gold marks; and from then onwards Germany is to make constant payments of at least 21⁄2 milliards, possibly 31⁄2 milliards, of gold marks.